envisioning/vocab/src/content/articles/xrx.md

   - 0.625
   - 0.6
 slug: xrx
 summary: Flexible framework designed for building multimodal AI-powered systems that interact with users through a variety of inputs (like text, voice, and more) and outputs, while incorporating advanced reasoning capabilities.
-The name xRx stands for "any input (x), reasoning (R), any output (x)," emphasizing its versatility in handling different interaction modalities and integrating reasoning across complex domains.
 title: xRx
 ---